 About Health and Education Disparities/Collective Impact Grants

-Too many of our state’s children aren’t able to access the happy, healthy futures they deserve.
-The obstacles are clear, and a growing body of evidence suggests that attempts to address gaps in health care and education at an early age are especially likely to yield positive results.
-Furthermore, projects around the country have proven that closing the gaps along racial and socio-economic lines for children leads to better outcomes not just for these children but for the whole community.
+A growing body of evidence suggests that addressing gaps in healthcare and education at an early age are especially likely to yield positive results.
+Furthermore, projects around the country have proven that closing the gaps along racial and socioeconomic lines for children leads to better outcomes not just for these children, but for the community as a whole.

-The Blue Cross Foundation is issuing a challenge to communities across the state to help address this major public health concern.
-We are seeking community-level proposals that mitigate the impacts of inequity for the whole child; multiple partners acting to improve outcomes in health, education and social services/child welfare.
+The Foundation challenges communities across Louisiana to address this major public health concern.
+We are seeking community-level proposals focused on improving outcomes in health, education and social services/child welfare.